SOUTH CAROLINA DOMESTIC VIOLENCE LAWYER

 Confidential, straightforward guidance on next steps.

-We start with how the case began: a 911 call, a third-party report, a neighbor complaint, or an on-scene escalation.
+A South Carolina domestic violence lawyer should start with how the case began: a 911 call, a third-party report, a neighbor complaint, or an on-scene escalation.
 We review dispatch notes, audio, and bodycam to determine what officers knew, what they assumed, and what was (and wasn’t) verified before an arrest decision was made.

 Photos and medical notes can be powerful, but they’re not always straightforward.
-We compare claimed injuries to timelines, descriptions, and possible alternative explanations—and we test whether the evidence supports the level of charge alleged.
+We compare claimed injuries to timelines, descriptions, and possible alternative explanations, and we test whether the evidence supports the level of charge alleged.

 Domestic violence cases can involve immediate restrictions that matter as much as the final outcome.
 We address bond and no-contact issues early, build leverage through evidence and motion practice when appropriate, and prepare every case with a litigation mindset, so negotiations (if they make sense) are informed by real pressure points.